lizbethpacheco6761-gif/Online-Shoppers-Intentions/README.md

 ## **Preprocessing**

-Before building the machine learning models, preprocessing steps will be applied to prepare the data for analysis.
-These following steps will ensure features are properly formatted and scaled for the modeling.
+Before building the machine learning model, preprocessing steps were applied to prepare the data for the analysis.
+The following steps ensures features were properly formatted and scaled for the modeling.

 - Selected categorical & numerical variables.
 - Encoded categorical variables.